sourcegraph/sourcegraph-public-snapshot/client/cody/README.md

-# Cody: AI code assistant
+# Cody AI by Sourcegraph

 Cody is an AI code assistant that writes code and answers questions for you by reading your entire codebase and the code graph.

 **Status:** beta ([join the open beta](https://docs.sourcegraph.com/cody))

 [**Full documentation**](https://docs.sourcegraph.com/cody)

+Not the extension you're looking for?
+Download our [Search extension](https://marketplace.visualstudio.com/items?itemName=sourcegraph.sourcegraph).

 ## Features